 What you can do

-- Write down any symptoms you or your child is experiencing, including any that may seem unrelated to an upper respiratory infection, and when they started.
+- Write down any symptoms.
+Be sure to to include any and all symptoms you or your child is experiencing, including any that may seem unrelated to an upper respiratory infection.
+Also note when the symptoms started.

-- Write down key personal information, such as if your child was born prematurely or if he or she has a heart or lung problem.
+- Write down key personal information.
+Your doctor will want to know if your child was born prematurely or if he or she has a heart or lung problem.

 - Write down questions to ask your doctor.
 Your time with your doctor is limited, so preparing a list of questions will help you make the most of your time together.
 List your questions from most important to least important in case time runs out.